 - Understanding the naturalization process and its impact on genealogical research

 - Maximizing the resources available at historical societies and how to locate hidden manuscript collections

 - Utilizing federal and state records to uncover family history

 Practicum sessions are included in the class, allowing attendees to test their newly-acquired research skills by creating an action plan for a research problem.

 A class session dedicated to expanding attendees’ knowledge of records and resources available at HSP will also be included.

-Prerequisites: Completion of Foundations of Genealogy I course (or equivalent competency) and an Ancestry.com subscription.
+Prerequisites: Some familiarity with family history research, either through completion of Foundations of Genealogy I course or equivalent competency, and an Ancestry.com subscription.